Top-rated local movers that handle Miami to Houston moves

 - Houston’s population is about 420% greater than Miami.

-- Houston's public transportation has a score of 5 out of 10 versus Miami's higher score of 8.
+- Houston’s public transportation score of 5 out of 10 is lower than Miami’s score of 8.

 - Houston is less walkable than Miami with a score of 47 out of 100 vs Miami’s 77 out of 100.

-- Houston has a bike-friendliness score 49 out of 100, which means it isn't as accessible to and safe for cyclists as Miami, which has a score of 64 out of 100.
+- Houston has a bike-friendliness score of 49 out of 100, which means it isn’t as accessible or safe for cyclists as Miami, which has a score of 64.

 - Houston’s crime rate is higher than Miami with a score of 63.5 compared to Miami’s 52.54.
 This means that Houston neighborhoods are safer than 63.5% of all U.S. neighborhoods, and Miami neighborhoods are safer than 52.54%.